bakhtawere/NullInject/README.md

 # NullInject

-**NullInject** is a professional-grade payload generation tool built during the Offensive Security Internship at ITSOLERA Pvt Ltd. It is designed to assist penetration testers and security researchers by generating modular, evasion-ready payloads for common web vulnerabilities including Cross-Site Scripting (XSS), SQL Injection (SQLi), and Command Injection.
+**NullInject** is a professional-grade payload generation tool built during the Offensive Security Internship at ITSOLERA Pvt Ltd. It assists penetration testers and security researchers by generating modular, evasion-ready payloads for common web vulnerabilities such as Cross-Site Scripting (XSS), SQL Injection (SQLi), and Command Injection.

+---

 ## Project Objective

-The primary goal of this project is to develop a modular, GUI-based payload generator capable of producing bypass-ready payloads with support for encoding, export, and simulated integration with testing tools such as Burp Suite and OWASP ZAP.
+To develop a modular, GUI-based payload generator capable of producing bypass-ready payloads with support for encoding, exporting, and simulated integration with tools such as Burp Suite and OWASP ZAP.

 ---

 ## Features

-- Modular payload generators for:
+- Modular payload generators:
   - Cross-Site Scripting (Reflected, Stored, DOM-Based)
   - SQL Injection (Error-based, Union-based, Blind)
   - Command Injection (Linux and Windows variants)